USDA/APHIS Finalizes Rule Impacting Pet Breeders ... what does this mean for you?

 Also new for 2013 we have started showing at UKC shows.
 The United Kennel Club is an established registry, formed in 1898.
 They recognize a lot of rare breeds and have relaxed, family friendly events.
 Since there are no longer people breeding and showing Shibas at AKC events here in MN, I will be doing a few more UKC events as I enjoy competing with my dogs.

 All photos are property of Kayobi Shibas and are not to be used or published on another site without written permission.

-Keisho (top) and Taki (bottom) taken at the show October 9th
+Keisho (top) and Taki (bottom)

 All of our Shibas are AKC registered.
 Being registered does not guarantee a good dog as there are many AKC dogs that have poor type and bad health.
 If you are buying a puppy make sure the breeder screens their dogs for hereditary health problems.
 A list of recommended tests for each breed is listed at www.offa.org